-Wisconsin county and tribal aging programs can get support and technical assistance in the area of emergency preparedness by contacting GWAAR’s Emergency Preparedness Team (or E-Team) which includes Jayne Mullins and Carrie Porter.
+Wisconsin county and tribal aging programs can get support and technical assistance in the area of emergency preparedness by contacting GWAAR’s emergency preparedness lead, Jayne Mullins.

 The following resources are for county and tribal aging program staff:

 Best Practices (submit your plans or committee structures to be put here)

 Grants for Disaster and Preparedness Activities

 ADA Considerations in Planning